-For almost 165 years, Tameside Reporter has proudly served the people of Tameside… and we're not stopping any time soon!
-From local interest stories to local sports news and more, Tameside Reporter is your guide to all the latest developments that matter to you in the borough we call home.
+For 166 years, the Tameside Reporter has proudly served the people of Tameside… and we're not stopping any time soon!
+From local interest stories to local sports news and more, we're YOUR guide to all the latest developments that matter to you in the borough we call home.
 A community newspaper for local people, by local people. #WeAreTameside

 Are you following us on social?

 An Audenshaw councillor is urging people to stop using and dumping gas canisters, and fly tipping, after carrying out a clean-up of the area.

 Two fire crews and a wildfire unit battled a grass fire near Carrbrook in Stalybridge for three hours on Sunday afternoon (13 June).

 The equivalent of one in eight people in parts of Greater Manchester is now waiting for hospital treatment.

 Thousands of parents in Greater Manchester are missing out on vouchers which Marcus Rashford successfully lobbied the government to expand.

 Cases of Covid-19 are rising in Tameside as the Delta variant becomes 'dominant' – and the council is handing out more face masks to get residents to protect themselves.